thomsen85/IM-WANTEDD/README.md

 - Displaying the drone's beacon ping radii
 - The height of the terrain to reveal or hide beacon

-It is possible to change the camera's angle and position
+It is possible to change the camera's angle and position by dragging the screen

 ## CI/CD
 There is one continous integration and one continous deployment script in the project.